 I have found that Book groups are filled with thoughtful and insightful readers who share a passion for reading and learning.
 So, I wanted to create a page just for you!

 We plan to create Reading Guides for all of my books.
 This will be an ongoing project (as there are quite a few books) and we welcome your input.
-If you have read one of my books and/or participated in a book group and have a great question that you think other book groups would enjoy, please pass it along to us using our CONTACT page.
-Send photos too of your book group meeting and we will post them in on this page.
+If you have read one of my books and/or participated in a book group and have a great question that you think other book groups would enjoy, please post a message in my guestbook (be sure to include your e-mail address when prompted).